Chronic pain: Medication decisions

 - How they work.
 Opioids, just like real opium, mimic the natural pain-relieving chemicals — called endorphins — produced by your brain.
 These drugs "turn down the volume" on the pain signals your nervous system sends through your body.
 They also muffle other nerve cell functions, such as your breathing, heart rate and level of alertness.

 Benefits and risks.
 Research shows that over time, your body adapts to these medications, and they bring less and less pain relief.
-This phenomenon, known as tolerance, means you need more of the same medication to achieve the same degree of pain relief.
+This phenomenon, known as tolerance, means that you need more of the same medication to achieve the same degree of pain relief.
 Long-term use of opioids may lead to dependence on these medications and, eventually, addiction.

 The longer you use opioids, the greater your risk of becoming addicted.
 However, even using opioids to manage pain for more than a few days increases your risk.
 Researchers at Mayo Clinic have found that the odds you'll still be on opioids a year after starting a short course increase after only five days on opioids.